 Get help

-Young girls and single moms are usually the unsuspecting victims of common scams as people with bad intentions quickly gain trust.
+Young girls and single moms are usually the unsuspecting victims of common scams, as people with bad intentions quickly gain trust.
 Every year there are approximately 100 murders, 16 000 abductions and thousands of rapes conducted by online predators.
-The number of romance scams and cyberstalking incidents has increased as well, which is why services that hide your IP address making your browsing anonymous have multiplied as well.
+The number of romance scams and cyberstalking incidents has also increased, which is why services that hide your IP address, making your browsing anonymous, have multiplied as well.

 What NOT to Do:

 · Don’t fall for false flattery or verbal seduction.
-Even though you feel you have met your perfect match, the truth is no one matches you 100%.
+Even though you feel you have met your perfect match, no one matches you 100%.
 It is a red flag.

 · Don’t compromise your boundaries.